- The importance of an e‑commerce website development checklist

 To sum up

-As we move closer to 2022, it’s time to make some assumptions:
+It’s time to make some assumptions:

 - Design and usability are becoming more critical as many online shoppers make digital purchases on mobile devices.